apache/nuttx/configs/mcu123-lpc214x/README.txt

   class driver at system/usbmsc.
 See examples/README.txt for more information.

+  NOTES:

+  1. This configuration uses the mconf-based configuration tool.
+To change this configuration using that tool, you should:

+     a.
+Build and install the kconfig-mconf tool.
+See nuttx/README.txt and misc/tools/

+     b.
+Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

-  Default toolchain:  Buildroot
+  2. Default toolchain:  Buildroot
      Output format:  ELF and binary

-  NOTE:  If you have problems with this configurationt, perhaps it is a consequence of the last USB driver checking (r4359)
+  3. If you have problems with this configuration, perhaps it is a consequence of the last USB driver checking (r4359)